HaniyaKhan890/FYP-Duplicate-Product-Titles/README.md

 #### 1.2 Detecting Duplicate Product Titles

-After cleaning the data from both categories, we used jaccard similarity for sets of tokens to figure out how similar 2 products were.
+After cleaning the data we get a cleaned excel file labelled "<categoryName_cleaned>" and this file is used and loaded to detect duplicate product titles from both categories.
+We use jaccard similarity for sets of tokens to figure out how similar 2 products were.
 Then we iterated over similar pairs to find duplicates.
 To get a good accuracy, we set a similarity threshold for considering products as duplicates high at 0.80 so we got good accuracy.
 Then we stored similar products agaisnt their respective mastercodes.
+The last line of code ouputs an excel file labelled "<categoryName_duplicateTitles>" that contains the final output.

 ## Results: